poli0048/Recon/README.md

  * [LibTorch](https://pytorch.org/)

 # Building On Linux
 You need GCC version 8 or newer to build Recon.
 Create a directory somewhere, let's call it "Repos".
 Clone the Recon repository into this directory (so this file has path "Repos/Recon/README.md").
-Similarly clone the following dependencies into the Repos folder: Eigen, Dear ImGUI, implot, HandyCPP, RestClient-CPP, Native File Dialog, Flexible Raster Format, Cereal, GLFW, and serial.
+Similarly clone the following dependencies into the Repos folder: Eigen, Dear ImGUI, implot, HandyCPP, RestClient-CPP, Native File Dialog, Flexible Raster Format, Cereal, GLFW, serial, and tacopie.
 These dependencies are all referenced using relative paths in the Recon project.

 Next, GLFW needs to be compiled as follows:
  * Open a terminal to the GLFW directory
  * mkdir Release
  * cd Release